-Findings: In order for the Commission to approve a demolition or relocation request at least three (3) out of the five (5) following Findings must be met:
+1. Findings.
+In order for the Commission to approve a demolition or relocation request at least three (3) out of the five (5) following findings must be met:

-A. That the building, project, site or structure is not classified as contributory to the District.
+a.
+That the building, project, site or structure is not classified as contributory to the district.

-The site is classified as contributory to the District.
+The site, which includes the garage, contributes to the District.
 The applicant has not met this Finding.

-B. That the building, object, site or structure cannot reasonably meet National, State or Local criteria for designation as an historical or architectural landmark.
+b.
+That the building, object, site or structure cannot reasonably meet National, State or Local criteria for designation as an historical or architectural landmark.

-The house does not have enough architectural or historical significance to reasonably meet National, State or Local criteria for designation as an historical or architectural landmark.
+Neither the site as a whole nor the garage individually has enough architectural or historical significance to reasonably meet National, State or Local criteria for designation as an historical or architectural landmark.
 The applicant has met this Finding.

-C. That demolition of the building, object, site or structure would not adversely affect the character of the District and/or the adjacent properties.
+c.
+That demolition of the building, object, site or structure would not adversely affect the character of the District and/or the adjacent properties.